Campaign Management

 5. Save Configuration: Apply the settings to enable allow listing

-For comprehensive configuration guidance, consult the official Microsoft documentation on Advanced Delivery Policy configuration.
+For configuration guidance, consult the official Microsoft documentation on Advanced Delivery Policy configuration.

 Advanced IP Filtering